hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-sustainability-insight-center-api-at-a-glance.md

 }
 ```

+Here, you can see from the JSON response obtained for energy cost, CO2 emission and kWh consumption for an HPE ProLiant DL360 and a group of Aruba access points over the selected period.

-> Note: You can also try this from the HPE GreenLake developer portal by using the **Try it** function:
+>Note: You can also try this from the HPE GreenLake developer portal by using the **Try it** function:

 ![HPE GreenLake developer portal](/img/sic-blog-4.jpg "HPE GreenLake developer portal")

-Here, you can see from the JSON response obtained for energy cost, CO2 emission and kWh consumption for an HPE ProLiant DL360 and a group of Aruba access points over the selected period.

 The next call to try out is **usage-totals**, which is documented [here](https://developer.greenlake.hpe.com/docs/greenlake/services/sustainability/public/openapi/sustainability-insight-ctr-latest/operation/getUsageTotals).
 The parameters of the call are the same as in the previous call, so let's give it a try: